Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Each prop has this many chances out of 100.0% to appear when the Mutant Tank appears.
 			// Note: This setting can be overridden for specific players.
 			// --
-			// Separate chances with commas.
+			// Separate chances with commas (",").
 			// --
 			// Chances limit: 9
 			// Character limit for each chance: 6